nikhil15041993/Kubernetes-Components/README.md

 service_name: '' #service_name
 ```

-Add the recently acquired VM IP addresses within the [servers:children] section of the inventory file to ensure the playbook runs according to these IPs
+Add the acquired VM IP addresses to the [servers:children] section of the inventory file to ensure the playbook operates in accordance with these IPs.

 ### Configure couples of variables in inventory file